boocockp/leaguetable/design/Ideas.md

 - With async results and versioning may do recalculation of everything after each aync result received
 - Updates to functions: just replace whole model and replay the results
 - Build a model as a network of cached sequences in a single function, expose some or all properties for value and notifications
+- Avoid updates to views while they are not shown or are collapsed
+- Avoid refreshing the whole page

 Asynchronous functions
 ----------------------